Measurement of Many-Body Quantum Correlations in Superconducting Circuits: Many-Body Correlations

+While quantities like quadratures $\langle \phi_i \rangle$ are unaffected by multi-mode squeezing, its effects can be detected through the measurement of correlation functions such as $\langle \phi_i^2 \rangle$ and $\langle \phi_i \phi_j \rangle$.
+In order to assess the effects of squeezing, it is helpful to express these correlation functions in terms of the expectation values

-Since $|\xi_{nm} | \propto t$, ostensibly the squeezing parameter will grow without bound.
-In fact, an exact solution of a two-mode model shows that this does occur in a strong pumping regime~\cite{seifoory_properties_2016}.
-However, the regime of interest here falls within the weak pumping regime in which the magnitude of the squeezing parameter reaches a steady-state value.
-Based on the exact solution~\cite{seifoory_properties_2016}, we take $\xi_{nm} = i \alpha_{10} e^{-i\omega_{10 }t} A_{nm,10} T_\ast/\hbar$, where $T_\ast$ is a phenomenological parameter of the order of the time it takes the system to reach the steady-state.
+For weak impurity scattering, the quantities $\mathcal{N}_{nm}(t)$ and $\mathcal{A}_{nm}(t)$ consist of single frequencies $(n-m)\omega_0$ and $(n+m)\omega_0$, respectively.
+Since $|\xi_{nm} | \propto t$, ostensibly the correlation functions associated with squeezing will grow without bound.
+In fact, an exact solution of a two-mode model shows that this does occur in a strong pumping regime~\cite{seifoory2016properties}.
+However, for weak impurity scattering, the squeezing parameter reaches a steady-state value.
+Based on the exact solution~\cite{seifoory2016properties}, we conclude that $\mathcal{N}$ and $\mathcal{A}$ are given by Eqs.~(\ref{eq:N}) and (\ref{eqn:squeezing}) with an effective $\xi_{nm} = i \alpha_{10} e^{-i\omega_{10 }t} A_{nm,10} g T_\ast/\hbar$, where $T_\ast$ is a phenomenological parameter of the order of the time it takes the system to reach the steady-state.
+In Fig.~\ref{fig:squeezed_state_measurements}, the magnitude and phase of these quantities is plotted for the trial wave functions $| \Psi_C \rangle$ and $| \Psi_S \rangle$.
+The effects of two-mode squeezing are apparent if we compare $\mathcal{A}_{nm}$ for the $| \Psi_C \rangle $ and $| \Psi_S \rangle$, cf. Figs.~\ref{fig:squeezed_state_measurements}\textbf{e} and \ref{fig:squeezed_state_measurements}\textbf{f}).
+Additionally, the interaction (\ref{eq:anharmonic}) generates significant intra-mode squeezing for $n = 5$, which leads to an enhancement of $\mathcal{N}_{5,5}$ (cf. Figs.~\ref{fig:squeezed_state_measurements}\textbf{c},\textbf{d}).
+It is helpful to introduce

-Detecting squeezing requires measuring two-body correlation functions---the values of $\mathcal{Q}_n(t)$ are identical for $\Psi_C$ and $\Psi_S$.
-As described in Sec.~\ref{sec:design}, for the control flux $\varphi_{ext} = \pi/2$, the probe can measure $\langle \phi_i^2 \rangle$ and $\langle \phi_i \phi_j \rangle$.
-Applying the mode expansion~(\ref{eq:mode_expansion}), we can express these expectations in terms of the normal and anomalous photon correlation functions given by

-respectively.
-In the weak impurity regime considered here, the quantities $\mathcal{N}_{nm}$ and $\mathcal{A}_{nm}$ consist of a single frequency.
-In Fig.~\ref{fig:squeezed_state_measurements}, the magnitude and phase of these quantities is plotted for the trial wave functions $\Psi_C$ and $\Psi_S$.
-The effects of two-mode squeezing are apparent if we compare the diagonal values $\mathcal{A}_{n,10-n}$ for the $\Psi_C$ and $\Psi_S$ (cf. Figs.~\ref{fig:squeezed_state_measurements} \textbf{c} and \textbf{f}).
-Additionally, the interaction (\ref{eq:anharmonic}) generates intra-mode squeezing for $n = 5$, which leads to an enhancement of $\mathcal{N}_{5,5}$ (cf. Figs.~\ref{fig:squeezed_state_measurements} \textbf{b} and \textbf{e}).
-A measure of the strength of squeezing is given by